Lleyton Hewitt: 2010: Halle title and victory over Federer

-At the French Open, Hewitt reached the third round, before losing to Rafael Nadal, who went on to win the title without dropping a set and take the No. 1 ranking.
+At the French Open, Hewitt reached the third round, before losing to Rafael Nadal.

 On 13 June, Hewitt defeated Roger Federer in the final of the Gerry Weber Open in Halle, Germany, a grass-court tuneup for Wimbledon Championships.
-The win was Hewitt's first over Federer since 2003 and snapped a 15-match losing streak against the Swiss.
+The win was Hewitt's first over Federer since 2003, snapping a 15-match losing streak.

 At Wimbledon, Hewitt was seeded 15th and lost to third seed, Novak Djokovic in the fourth round.
 After dropping the first two sets, Hewitt took advantage of a stomach illness had by Djokovic to take the third set.
-However, Hewitt could not mount a comeback, and ended up losing in four sets.
+However, Hewitt could not mount a comeback, and lost in four sets.

 At the Atlanta Tennis Championship, Hewitt lost in the first round to Lukáš Lacko.
-After receiving a first-round bye at the Legg Mason Classic, Hewitt retired in the second round due to a leg injury.
-He pulled out of the Rogers Cup in Toronto to recover, and returned in Cincinnati.
-Hewitt defeated Yen-Hsun Lu in the opening round, before losing in three sets to fifth seed Robin Söderling.
+At the Legg Mason Classic, Hewitt retired in the second round due to a leg injury.
+He returned in Cincinnati.

 Hewitt was 32nd seed at the US Open and lost his first-round match to Paul-Henri Mathieu in five sets.
 It was his earliest exit at the US Open.

-He withdrew from the Asian hard-court swing due to a wrist injury suffered during the Australian Davis Cup playoff loss to Belgium.
+He withdrew from the Malaysian Open due to a wrist injury suffered during the Australian Davis Cup playoff loss to Belgium.